qu8n/dotfiles/.macos/README.md

 To see which folder to sync for a profile, go to `brave://version/` and look for the `Profile Path`.

+#### Amphetamine

+Enable the following in Settings:

+- General
+  - Launch Amphetamine at login
+  - Hide Amphetamine in the Dock
+- Session Defaults
+  - End session when Mac is forced to sleep
+  - Move cursor every 5 minutes after 5 minutes of inactivity
+- Triggers
+  - Enable Triggers
+  - Create a trigger:
+    - Name: "9 to 5"
+    - Criterion: Mon-Fri, 9am-5pm
+- Statistics
+  - Disable "Enable statistics collection"

 #### Rectangle

 Import the config from `.rectangle/` by going to `Rectangle > Preferences > Import`.